 Ready Metal3%$120/yearAnnual fee1 year

-Cards with zero requirements (Coinbase, Gemini, ether.fi Core) give you the full rate from day one with no capital at risk.
+Cards with zero requirements (Gemini, ether.fi Core, and Coinbase when its top rotating tier is live) give you the reward from day one with no capital at risk.
 Cards with staking requirements (Crypto.com, Plutus) require you to buy and lock a volatile token - adding a hidden cost that can exceed the cashback itself.

 The headline rate is not your return.
-SpendNode's break-even analysis covers three real spending profiles showing what you actually earn after accounting for caps, fees, and token volatility.
+Here is what a typical spending profile actually produces after accounting for caps, fees, and token volatility.

 ComponentCalculationAmount